zyedidia/perforator/README.md

   not currently support those events.
 * Perforator only sort of supports multithreaded programs.
 It supports profiling programs with multiple threads as long as it is the case that each profiled region is only run by one thread (ever).
+This means you should call `runtime.LockOSThread` in your benchmark if you are using Go.
 * A region is either active or inactive, it cannot be active multiple times at once.
 This means for recursive functions only the first invocation of the function is tracked.